dmpalyvos/debs-2020-challenge/README.md

 # DEBS 2019 Grand Challenge HTTP-Client Example Kit

-This repository contains an example HTTP-client that connects you to DEBS 2020 Grand Challenge Benchmark System.
+This repository contains an example HTTP-client that connects you to the DEBS 2020 Grand Challenge Benchmark System.

 Please use this repository as a template for your work.
 The final Benchmark System will mostly the same to one you will test against here.